kristelcaisip/UsefulProgrammingThings/03-JavaScript/03b-React.js/README.md

       );
    }
    ```

-### Presentational Components

-* Mainly concerned with redering the "view"
-  * How things look (markup, styles)
-* Render the view based on the data that is passed to them in props
-* Do not maintain their own local state
-  * Can be relaxed to maintain only UI State than data

-### Container Components
+#### Container Components

 * Responsible for making things work
   * Data fetching, state updates
 * Making use of presentational components for rendering
   * Can wrap presentational components in wrapping `divs`
 * Provide the data to the presentational components
+  * In a form of `props`
 * Maintain the state and communicate with data sources
+* Mainly use these components to deal with the state, provide the data and handle user interactions

+#### Presentational Components

+* Mainly concerned with redering the "view"
+  * How things look (markup, styles)
+* Render the view based on the data that is passed to them in props
+* Do not maintain their own local state
+  * Can be relaxed to maintain only UI State than data
+* Mainly use these components for the look and feel of your app

 ## JSX